Subscribe to AppGini tips and tutorials using your favorite RSS news reader by clicking the link to the right.

 The filters form in AppGini passes several variables to the application that define filters.
 If we understand these variables, we'll be able to create default filters, enforce a filter on pages, build customized search forms, ... etc.

 Each filter has an index that identifies it.
 The first filter has an index of 1, the second one has an index of 2, and so on.
-We could define up to 80 filters (but that would really slow down our queries).
+We could define up to 80 filters (but that could possibly slow down our queries).
 Each filter is composed of 4 variables, as outlined in the table below.

 or